hocsinhguongmau/tetris-game/README.md

 # tetris-game
-Tutorial by Meth Meth Method: https://www.youtube.com/watch?v=H2aW5V46khA
+Tutorial by Meth Meth Method.
 WHAT I HAVE LEARNED FROM CREATING THIS GAME:
 * Javascript canvas
 * Rotating a matrix